kayleyseow/Ultimate-Tic-Tac-Toe/Project Files/ProjectLog.md

 # Project Log
 **A log of our progress on this project.**
+#### 1/14/2021
+- We presented our project in class today
+- Kayley added the final finishing touches on `README.md`
 #### 1/13/2021
 - Discord vc over office hours to finalize project and presentation
 - Vincent pushed final commented code in `welcome.cpp`, Kayley renamed file to `ultimateTicTacToe.cpp`